All

 Or maybe not.

-is going on very very strangely with the passage of time.
-Something
+that something is going on very very strangely with the passage of time.

 David Innes writes at the outset of the novel:

-evidence of the passage of time.
-I was twenty when the iron mole broke
+any physical evidence of the passage of time.
+I was twenty when the iron

-through the crust of Pellucidar, and I don't look nor feel a great deal
+mole broke through the crust of Pellucidar, and I don't look nor feel a

-and one years old, he nearly threw a fit.
-He said it was perfectly ridiculous
+one hundred and one years old, he nearly threw a fit.
+He said it was perfectly

-and that Jason Gridley must have been hoaxing me; then he brightened up
+ridiculous and that Jason Gridley must have been hoaxing me; then he brightened

-and called my attention to the fact that I was fifty-six.
+up and called my attention to the fact that I was fifty-six.
 Fifty-six!
-Well,

-perhaps I should have been had I remained in Connecticut; but I'm still
+Well, perhaps I should have been had I remained in Connecticut; but I'm

 Like Innes and Perry, he's a man from the outside world.